Prafullchaturvedi0/Student-Grade-Management-System/README.md

 ## Screenshots/Results

-Below are screenshots from running the program (click images to enlarge on GitHub):
+Below are screenshots from running the program (click images to enlarge):

 ![Figure 1 — Main menu](Images/Screenshot%202025-11-25%20001529.png)